akankshakukhraniya/python-PyMeUpCharlie/README.md

   * A "Resources" folder that contains the CSV files you used.
 Make sure your script has the correct path to the CSV file.
   * An "analysis" folder that contains your text file that has the results from your analysis.

-* Push the above changes to GitHub or GitLab.

 ## PyBank